Agreed Upon Procedures

 Julie Sokolowski joined Wall, Einhorn & Chernitzer, P.C. in 1999.
 She has been practicing in the field of auditing and accounting since 1993.
 Her areas of expertise include audit and accounting, compliance, financial statement analysis, cash flow and financing, and business consulting.
 Julie works with clients in a variety of industries including not-for-profit, government contracting, retail, manufacturing, distribution, real estate and small business.
 Julie is the leader of the firm's Not-for-Profit Services Team.

 Susan Einhorn joined Wall, Einhorn & Chernitzer, P.C. in 2002.
 Prior to joining WEC she was a shareholder with another local Hampton Roads accounting firm.
-Susan has 30 years of experience providing auditing, accounting and taxation services to closely-held business clients in a variety of industries including not-for-profit, construction (general contractors, subcontractors and developers), real estate (including HUD and VHDA) and retirement plans.
+Susan has over 30 years of experience providing auditing, accounting and taxation services to closely-held business clients in a variety of industries including not-for-profit, construction (general contractors, subcontractors and developers), real estate (including HUD and VHDA) and retirement plans.